El merengue como zona de conflicto en la obra de Ramon Marrero Aristy

 LASA 2010 International Conference

 Serrata, Medar, "El merengue como zona de conflicto en la obra de Ramon Marrero Aristy" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 104.
+104.